Providing Abortions in the Deep South as a Christian

 Khazan: How would it work?

-Parker: Women right now [are] accessing the Web for regimens of how to end pregnancies without the supervision of the medical system or without the scrutiny and the harassment of folk who are opposed to their decision.
-The question is, if those medications that are safe and are accessible, and women can make that decision, that may be where we're going.
+Parker: Women right now [are] accessing the web for regimens of how to end pregnancies without the supervision of the medical system or without the scrutiny and the harassment of folk who are opposed to their decision.
+The question is, if those medications that are safe and are accessible, and women can make that decision, that may be where we’re going.

 Khazan: Do you mean over the counter?